chrisrisseler/team-profile-generator/README.md

   ## Usage

   To use the app, in the terminal type node index.js and then answer the questions that is asked.
 It will have you enter information, then pick either a new team member, or build the team.
 When you select build team, it will output your html file for you.

+  An example of the app running can be found here [Google Drive](https://drive.google.com/file/d/1W0TzqkUVsU0VBkIODdCNmO887UDhwCWU/view)

   ## Contribution